Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation

-GFPs are of interest beyond purely the bio-physical interface, as they have found application in the general quantum technology field capable of entangled photon production\cite{Shi2017}, pH sensing~\cite{GFPPh} and protein tagging\cite{ProteinTagging}.
-These GFP structures can be made to dimerize, and when dimerized they have an inter-chromophore distance of 27.5\AA, with less than 1\AA between the GFP beta-barrels.
-Due to the short length scales between these chromophores, coherent energy transfer can occur.
-It has been shown that GFPs have anomalously long-lived coherences between energetic states.
-GFPs were also shown to undergo coherent energy transfer of excitations between adjacent chromophores at room temperature.
-Such timescales are of the order of picoseconds, many times slower than corresponding timescales in other bio-molecules~\cite{kim_venusa206_2019,CohDynGFP,FretGFP}.
-Such coherences have even been shown to be measurable at room temperature, a result that cannot be accounted for using weak coupling theories, wherein Markov approximations are valid.
-Furthermore, these timescales are commensurate with the dielectric relaxation in solvent water, and as such this will have an impact on the decoherence of this system.
-Furthermore, it has been argued that the environment surrounding the chromophore - its beta-barrel and the solvent media - allows for an extension of this timescale.
-However, understanding the precise physical mechanisms underpinning this is still an open area of research.
+A prime candidate of a bio-molecular system of significant interest in the field of quantum biology is the green fluorescent protein (GFP)~\cite{GFPOG}.
+The GFP has a beta-barrel structure consisting of eleven beta-strands arranged in a cylindrical configuration, with an alpha helix running through the middle that contains the covalently bound chromophore with an overall radius of 13.4\AA ~(a rendering of this structure is shown in Fig.~\ref{fig:GFPimage}).
+GFPs are of interest beyond purely the bio-physical interface, as they have found application in the general quantum technology field capable of entangled photon production~\cite{Shi2017}, pH sensing~\cite{GFPPh} and protein tagging~\cite{ProteinTagging}.
+Moreover, GFPs can be genetically modified to modulate their quantum optical properties, such as quantum yields and transition energies~\cite{Goedhart2012}.
+Furthermore, the GFP structures can be made to dimerize, and when dimerized have an inter-chromophore distance of 27.5\AA, with less than 1\AA ~ between the GFP beta-barrels.
+Due to these short length scales, coherent energy transfer becomes possible between the chromophores, and it has been shown that GFPs can sustain anomalously long-lived coherences between energetic states \-- with timescales of the order of picoseconds, many times longer than corresponding timescales in other bio-molecules~\cite{kim_venusa206_2019,CohDynGFP,FretGFP}, and that GFPs can undergo coherent energy transfer of excitations between adjacent chromophores at room temperature.
+Furthermore, the coherences have amplitudes measurable, even at room temperature, a striking result that cannot be accounted for using weak coupling theories, wherein Markov approximations are deployed.
+The timescales observed are commensurate with the dielectric relaxation in solvent water and it has been argued that the environment surrounding the chromophore - its beta-barrel and the solvent media - can allow for an extension of these timescales.
+However, at this time, a predictive framework capable of fully capturing all coherent energy transfer mechanisms and explaining these anomalously long timescales has not been available and the exploration and understanding of the precise physical mechanisms underpinning these phenomena is still an open area of research.